12 ways to give memory skills a boost and prepare for SATs

-Light-hearted memory games such as Kim’s Game (where you lay out a selection of items, let your child study them for a minute, then remove one and ask him to identify what’s missing) and Shopping List (a group game where each person in turn says, ‘I went to the shops and I bought…’ and names an item of their choice, but also has to repeat their friends’ choices in order) will help to give your child’s brain a workout and build memory skills.
+Light-hearted memory games such as Kim’s Game (where you lay out a selection of items, let your child study them for a minute, then remove one and ask them to identify what’s missing) and Shopping List (a group game where each person in turn says, ‘I went to the shops and I bought…’ and names an item of their choice, but also has to repeat their friends’ choices in order) will help to give your child’s brain a workout and build memory skills.

 4. Attention grabbers

-‘Curiosity increases attention and memory,’ says Dr Judy Willis, author of How your child learns best (£14.19, Sourcebooks), so make learning fun and attention-grabbing, for example by making posters about your child’s current topic, or acting out a story scene that he needs to commit to memory.
+‘Curiosity increases attention and memory,’ says Dr Judy Willis, author of How your child learns best (£14.19, Sourcebooks), so make learning fun and attention-grabbing, for example by making posters about your child’s current topic, or acting out a story scene that they needs to commit to memory.
 ‘Memorable events make memories,’ Judy adds.